gro1m/AZ-500-Microsoft-Azure-Security-Technologies/README.md

 #### Azure Monitor
 Set of services based on 3 databases (where data is stored: STORE):
 - Activity Log
+  - every operation related to create, update and delete inside Azure Subscription will be logged with information on who (user/service principal), what (action), when (date)
+  - not manageable by you
 - Metrics
   - value at particular point in time
   - can be grabbed from Azure Resources (platform-level), Custom Metrics (have to be tied to particular Azure resource)